-According to Māori legend, Aoraki was a young boy who, along with his three brothers, were the sons of Rakinui, the Sky Father.
-On their voyage around the Papatuanuku, (Earth Mother) their canoe became stranded on a reef and tilted.
+According to Māori legend, Aoraki was a young boy.
+He and his three brothers were the sons of Rakinui, the Sky Father.
+On their voyage around the Papatuanuku, (Earth Mother) their canoe became stranded on a reef and overturned.

-Subsequently, Aoraki and his brothers climbed onto the top side of their canoe.
+Aoraki and his brothers climbed onto the top side of their canoe.
 However, the south wind froze them and turned them into stone.
-Their canoe became the Te Waka o Aoraki, (The South Island) and their prows, the Marlborough Sounds.
+Their canoe became the Te Waka o Aoraki, (Aoraki-Mount Cook) and their prows, the Marlborough Sounds.
 Aoraki, the tallest, became the highest peak, and his brothers became the Kā Tiritiri o te Moana (The Southern Alps).

 The Ngāi Tahu, the main iwi (tribe) of New Zealand's southern region, consider Aoraki as the most sacred of the ancestors that they had descended from.
 Aoraki brings the iwi with its sense of community and purpose and remains the physical form of Aoraki and the link between the worlds of nature and the supernatural.